In Design Psychology We Trust

 We don’t know what we don’t know yet.
 But, we do know some things about psychology in design.

 Trust in these simple psychological design tips (over your gut if it’s breaking the rules).
 If you are ever in question, watch any professionally shot movie, music video, interview, magazine ad, or newscast.
-They are using, so should you.
+They are using it, so should you.